LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 1. Add a `GameModeDefinition` under `modes/`.
 2. Register it in `modes/index.ts`.
-3. Implement its controller lifecycle: `start`, `update`, `pause`, `reset(reason)`, `onPlayerEvent`, and `destroy`.
+3. Implement its controller lifecycle: `start`, `update`, `isDriveClockRunning`, `pause`, `reset(reason)`, `onPlayerEvent`, and `destroy`.
 4. Put mode-owned entities, pursuit state, win/loss rules, escalation, and mode HUD adapters in that controller—not in maps or player handling.

 The cruise controller is intentionally idle.
-Chase owns a lightweight police pursuer, capture pressure, and its compact HUD. `/drive/` remains Cruise by default; use `/drive/?mode=chase` to launch the Chase composition directly.
+Chase is a longest-survival mode with up to three escalating police pursuers, physical-collision capture, a brief post-capture state, pursuit pressure, and a compact survival timer. `/drive/` remains Cruise by default; use `/drive/?mode=chase` to launch the Chase composition directly.

 A mode controller receives the world service, a refreshed player snapshot with detached position and velocity vectors, elapsed drive time, typed collision and drift-phase events, and a mode-owned `endDrive` action.
+Its `isDriveClockRunning()` hook excludes non-playing states such as Chase's capture presentation from the recorded survival time.
 Session resets arrive once through `reset(reason)`.
 It can add objects to the shared scene without reaching into or mutating player internals.
 It should not fork the shared vehicle model unless a mode genuinely requires different handling; use a driving profile for deliberate handling experiments.